More than a conference concept

 Chen has over 20 years of experience in software development and management.
 He earned his Master’s Degree in Computer Science from Indiana University Bloomington.

-Miya Knights, Co-author, Amazon: “Shaping the Future of Retail” & Head of Industry Insights, Eagle Eye Solutions.
+Miya Knights, Head of Industry Insights, Eagle Eye Solutions.

 What is the impact of Amazon on TCG retail?
 Miya will thoroughly examine its strategy and outline what can be learned from its successes and failures.
 Combined with current industry research drawn from areas related to customer engagement, digital ecosystems, supply chain & fulfilment, and the store of the future, she will, in particular, highlight those where Amazon’s ambitions are most likely to impact on the TCG sector into the future that should be factored into digital strategies now.

-Miya has over 15 years’ experience as an analyst, journalist and editor specialising in enterprise technology use in retail.
-She has spent this time reporting on the demands and challenges faced by retailers and which technologies can best support their needs in addressing ever-more complex consumer expectations and behaviours.
-She also brings comprehensive knowledge and understanding of vendor market trends.
-Prior to joining Planet Retail, Miya was a Senior Research Analyst with IDC Retail Insights, having edited Retail Technology magazine for 10 years.
+Miya Knights has nearly 20 years’ experience as an analyst, journalist and editor specializing in enterprise technology use in retail.
+She has spent this time reporting on the demands and challenges faced by retailers and which technologies can best support their needs in addressing ever-more complex consumer expectations and behaviors.
+She also has comprehensive knowledge and understanding of vendor market trends.
+Prior to joining Eagle Eye Solutions as Head of Industry Insight, she was Global Technology Research Director at Planet Retail, and a Senior Research Analyst with IDC Retail Insights, having edited Retail Technology magazine for 10 years, which she now also owns and publishes.
+Miya is consistently ranked as one of the industry top ranked retail influencers, and has recently appeared on the BBC, ITN and Sky News.
+As a journalist Miya regularly contributed to many publications, including The Times, The Independent, Financial Times, E&T Magazine, HRZone, TechWeekEurope UK, CIO UK, Computer Weekly, IT Pro, Cloud Pro, v3.co.uk and Computing.
+She has a Masters Degree in English Literature and Language from the University of Oxford.

 Thierry Gadou, President & CEO, SES-imagotag SA